 8-4.
-Criteria for immediate relief and reclassification of Career Counselors for Regular Army and Reserve Components
+Criteria for immediate relief and reclassification of Career Counselors for Regular Army and Reserve Components a.
+Receipt of a General Officer Memorandum of Reprimand (GOMAR).

 Grounds for immediate relief and reclassification of a Career Counselor include, but are not limited to the following: